vadi2/DHP-integrations-temp/input/pagecontent/index.md

 - **Standard data structures** - FHIR profiles and extensions for external systems integrating with DHP
 - **Terminology** - CodeSystems and ValueSets for standardized coding
-- **API specifications** - Data exchange patterns between external systems and DHP
+- **API specifications** - data exchange patterns between external systems and DHP
-- **Integration patterns** - Support for DHP's hybrid architecture
+- **Integration patterns** - support for DHP's hybrid architecture
-- **Conformance requirements** - Requirements for third-party system integrations
+- **Conformance requirements** - requirements for third-party system integrations

 This IG is intended for implementers developing or configuring systems that need to integrate with DHP.
 Example systems include Medical Information Systems (MIS), Picture Archiving and Communication Systems (PACS), Laboratory Information Systems (LIS), as well as any other third-party healthcare applications that need to exchange data with DHP.